matteocavestri/dotfiles/README.md

-# My dotfiles
+# My dotfiles 🧭

 This directory contains various dotfiles for configuring an entire work environment.
-Feel free to use this repo, create a fork, and use it as a starting point for your configuration.
+Feel free to use this repo, create a fork, and use it as a starting point for your setup.

-## Neovim Features
+## Neovim Features 🚀

 Nvim is perfectly configured for the following languages.